jeroendev-one/ps5-rpc-client/README.md

 ![Rich Presenc example idle](assets/discord_example_idle.png)

 ## What is it?
-PS5 RPC Client is an client which will update your Discord Rich Presence with the game you're playing on your jailbroken PS5.
+PS5 RPC Client is an client which will update your Discord Rich Presence with the game you're playing on your jailbroken PS5. *Requires Discord Desktop App*

 It requires [etaHEN >= 1.4b](https://github.com/LightningMods/etaHEN) to be running and have the following entry enabled in the `/data/etaHEN/config.ini`:
 ```ini